March 13, 2026

 • Wi-Fi control: Set schedules, check temperatures, and get filter alerts on your phone.

 These tools help maintain better air each day.
-They also make it easier to track usage and adjust settings when you are away.
+They also make it easier to track usage and adjust settings when you are away to improve indoor air quality.

 How Regular Maintenance Improves Indoor Air Quality

-A clean system moves air freely and filters more effectively.
-Skipping maintenance allows dust to clog filters and coils, which reduces airflow and spreads particles around the house.
+A clean system allows air to move freely and filters more effectively.
+Skipping maintenance allows dust to clog filters and coils, which reduces airflow and spreads particles around the house, making it harder to improve indoor air quality.

 A. What homeowners can do